dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

 $$A\;A^{-1} = A^{-1}A = I$$

 However, not all matrices have an inverse.
-A matrix with an inverse is called a *nonsingular* or *invertible* matrix, while does whithout an inverse are known as *singular* or *degenerate*.
+A matrix with an inverse is called a *nonsingular* or *invertible* matrix, while does without an inverse are known as *singular* or *degenerate*.

 **Note:** A square matrix is a matrix that has the same number of rows and columns.